2001, the American Physical Society Division of Plasma Physics Executive

 Katherine E. Weimer Award for Women in Plasma Science

 To recognize and encourage outstanding achievement in plasma science research by a woman physicist in the early years of her career.
-The award consists of $2,000, a certificate citing the contributions made by the recipient, and travel funds to the meeting where the award is to be presented.
+The award consists of $2,000, a certificate citing the contributions made by the recipient, and a limited travel allowance to the meeting where the award is to be presented.
 The recipient will be invited to give a talk at the Division of Plasma Physics annual meeting.
 The award is to be presented every three years beginning in 2002.

 Establishment and Support: